Akojede70/bootstrap-html/README.md

 ## bootstrap-html

-some basics concept I documented in Bootstrap, HTML.
+some basics concept I documented in Bootstrap, HTML. which were latter use to build project.